DeanLemans/deanlemans.github.io/content/00-raw/how to read news(online).md

 ---
-title: atom and rss on how to get news
+title: atom, rss, and news, on how to get news in the current bullshit meta
-modified: 2026-05-03
-created: 2026-05-02
 tags:
   - exclude
 publish: true
+modified: 2026-05-03
 id: 01KQQV6TS5VQ207RN163TMDH2B
+created: 2026-05-02
 ---

 # atom, rss, and news, on how to get news in the current bullshit meta

 ## RSS

 rss/atom readers are cool
 powerrss
-rss agregator
+rss aggregator

 ## news site

 grouded

 ##